 For more details about the ongoing data collection please see: About our data

-Data collected by the Participant Resource Centre
+Participant Resource Centre

-Data collected from linked healthcare data providers
+Data collected from linked healthcare data providers and other data providers

 UK Biobank is a prospective resource and links to your primary and secondary healthcare records.
 This linkage of health-record data enables UK Biobank to meet the objective for which it was established, namely to study (a wide number of different) disease and the causes of such disease.
 This would not be possible without the health linkage records.